uktrade/data-hub-api/docs/OpenSearch migrations.md

 ## Operation during a migration

-A migration is triggered by running `./manage.py migrate_es`.
+A migration is triggered by running `./manage.py migrate_search`.
 (This is automatically run during deployment.)

 When an index already exists, this command: